-Since there can be damaging consequences from payroll errors or mishandling, AccuraBooks offers these tips for payroll do-it-yourselfers:
+Since there can be damaging consequences from payroll errors, AccuraBooks offers these payroll tips:

 - Designate one person in your company to enter the scheduled payroll and prepare for processing.
 Designate another person to review and approve the payroll prior to final processing.
 Having an extra set of eyes will help catch mistakes.
 Also, be sure that only one or two people in your company have access to your payroll module.
 Limiting access will also reduce potential errors.